-Snow Plow Priorities:
+Snow Plow Priority Roads:

-Priority 1:High traffic roadways, school zones, hills, arterial and collector roads receive top plowing priority.
+High traffic roadways, school zones, hills, arterial and collector roads receive top plowing priority.
 As long as the snow keeps falling, the city's number one priority is to keep the main roads open and passable.
-Once these streets are clear, crews proceed to second and third-priority streets.
+Once these streets are clear, crews proceed to second- and third-priority streets.

-- Priority 3: Cul-de-sacs, circles and dead-end streets have the lowest priority of snow removal and will be cleared last.
-This could be 48 hours after a major storm ends.
+Cul-de-sacs, circles and dead-end streets have the lowest priority of snow removal and are cleared last because of low traffic volume on these roads.
+This could take 48 hours after a major storm ends.

-- Private lanes and private streets are not plowed by Draper City.
+Private lanes and private streets are not plowed by Draper City.

-View interactive map to determine plowing priorities within your area.
-Hint: Be sure to click the + sign next to "Snow Plow Priorities" under the "Map Contents" on the left side of the screen to expand the map legend details.
+View the interactive map to determine plowing priorities within your area.
+Be sure to click the + sign next to "Snow Plow Priorities" under the "Map Contents" on the left side of the screen to expand the map legend details.

-Winter On-Street Parking:
+Winter On-Street Parking Rules:

 Blowing, throwing or pushing snow from driveways and walkways into the street creates a traffic hazard and is a Draper City Code violation.
 Removed snow should be placed onto landscaped areas instead.
 (Draper City Municipal Code Section (7-13-030))